Joining the scheme

 Why should I join the scheme?

-- Generate higher quality aluminium scrap with increased value compared to mixed scrap
+- sorting and separation of higher quality aluminium scrap with increased value compared to scrap containing mixed alloy grades

-The pilot scheme is open to members of CAB and is part of your membership package.
+The CAB CLR Scheme is open to members of CAB and is part of your membership package, with no additional fees.
 As the voice of the aluminium in building sector, the goal of CAB is to improve the collection and treatment of used aluminium in the UK and to highlight our contribution to the circular economy.

 Where can I find a list of scheme members?

-The current list of scheme members will be posted on our website here.
+The current list of scheme members is on our website here.